Help to Revive Britain’s Lost Wildflower Meadows

 They can act as a welcome invitation for biodiversity to blossom within urban environments too, as well as give its people a colourful reason to get outside and enjoy the natural world.
 An added bonus is the potential maintenance cost of a successful meadow; to keep the flowers in a decent condition they require seasonal care, in contrast to lawns and grass verges that sometimes need twice weekly care between Spring, Summer and Autumn.

 The main obstacle in your sowing journey will be weeds.
 It is generally preferred to sow in Autumn, between August and October, as weeds will be less prevalent, some seeds also require a cold spell, a frost, to encourage germination.
 Alternatively, you can opt for Spring, between February and May, and still sow a successful meadow.

-Now it’s time to kill off grasses, weeds or any other plants within the proximity of your desired area to ensure as little interference as possible.
+Now it’s time to kill off grasses, weeds or any other unwanted plants within the proximity of your desired area to ensure as little competition as possible.
 The likelihood is that your soil is going to be overly rich with nutrients, which will allow grasses and weeds to re-emerge.
 To reduce the soils fertility, remove it’s top 5 inches using a spade or a turf cutter, before topping the level back up with sand or fine gravel to retain moisture; a suggested choice would be coir, a natural fibre extracted from the outer husk of a coconut.

 2) Digging & Covering